edfloreshz/devmode/dmd/README.md

 ## Clone and set upstream (fork)

 Clone a repo and set upstream, ideal for forks, when you clone a repository it will be stored to your filesystem using a specific folder structure.
-Yes equal how `dmd cl`
+Similar to how `dmd cl` works.

 ### Usage
 ```